Failure to Diagnose Bowel Obstruction

 Medical Malpractice Lawyers Representing Patients in New Mexico

 Gastrointestinal distress is a common ailment, and it is frequently caused by minor conditions that are treatable.
 In some instances, however, gastrointestinal symptoms are caused by serious issues, such as bowel obstruction.
 If a physician does not properly assess a patient’s symptoms and fails to diagnose bowel obstruction, it can lead to serious illnesses and injuries that could have been prevented with proper care.
 If you suffered harm due to a doctor’s failure to diagnose bowel obstruction, you can consult an attorney regarding the claims that you might be able to assert in pursuit of damages.
-The dedicated New Mexico medical malpractice lawyers at the Branch Law Firm have helped many people injured by incompetent medical care recover compensation, and we can help you fight for a fair outcome.
+Our dedicated Albuquerque medical malpractice lawyers at the Branch Law Firm have helped many people injured by incompetent medical care recover compensation, and we can help you fight for a fair outcome.

 Harm Caused by a Failure to Diagnose Bowel Obstruction